wengyao04/CarND-Vehicle-Detection/README.md

 HOG channel: ALL
 scale = 1.5
 ```
-Apply the classifier on the test images
+Apply the classifier on the test images, it fails to find the car in

 <img src="./output_images/test_find_cars.jpg" width="700"/>